redhat-sap/sap-workshops/sap-integration/README.md

 ## How to run the workshop

-## Use Case 2: Using 3Scale to manage APIs from SAP's Bussines Hub
+## Use Case 2: Using 3Scale to manage APIs from SAP's Business Hub

-This scenario will show how to configure 3Scale to centralize API management from SAP Bussines Hub and enrich those APIs with all the capabilities 3Scale can offer.
-To demonstrate this, we are going to use the [Analytical reporting APIs from SAP Ariba](https://api.sap.com/api/analytics_reporting_view/overview), but this same procedure can apply to any other API from SAP Business Hub.
+This scenario will show how to configure 3Scale to centralize API management from SAP Business Hub and enrich those APIs with all the capabilities 3Scale can offer.
+To demonstrate this, you are going to use the [Analytical reporting APIs from SAP Ariba](https://api.sap.com/api/analytics_reporting_view/overview), but this same procedure can apply to any other API from SAP Business Hub.

 A user in https://api.sap.com is required to complete this configuration.
 A free account can be created, using the `Log On` button on the top right and using the `Register` option when prompted for your login details.

 [![300-left](img/sap_api_register.png)](https://redhat-sap.github.io/sap-workshops/sap-integration/img/sap_api_register.png)

-Once you have created a user for SAP Bussines Hub, you can now login into **Red Hat 3Scale API Management** which has been deployed already in your environment using the `Red Hat Integration - 3scale` Operator in the `3scale` Namespace.
+Once you have created a user for SAP Business Hub, you can now login into **Red Hat 3Scale API Management** which has been deployed already in your environment using the `Red Hat Integration - 3scale` Operator in the `3scale` Namespace.

 [![400-left](img/3scale_operator.png)](https://redhat-sap.github.io/sap-workshops/sap-integration/img/3scale_operator.png)